 CSD Change Speed Down: reduce average speed by the amount given.

 CSU Change Speed Up: increase average speed by the amount given.

-FREE ZONE A portion of the rally that will not contain any Checkpoints, but may have Route Controls.
+FREE ZONE A portion of the rally that will not contain any CHECKPOINTS, but may have warning of conditions ahead.